gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-01-11-ipl-data-analysis/index.md

 **Solution :** {{<newtabref title="/solutions/problem_5.sql" href="https://github.com/gauthamchettiar/ipl-data-analysis/blob/main/solutions/problem_5.sql" >}}

 ## Problem 6 : Get total matches played by each team
 While getting win_count for each team was easy, calculating total matches played by each team is slightly tricky.
 Each team has either played as team1 (home) or team2 (away).
-So you have to somehow combine data from 2 columns to aquire the required analytics.
+So you have to somehow combine data from 2 columns to acquire the required analytics.

 {{<collapsible-img "Expected Output - (Column = 2, Row = 14)" "images/14.png" "P6 Output" 400>}}